darkroom51/react-context-crs/README.md

 ## Simple excersise on React Context API

 Simple react app: Context API use, netlify deploy and Contentfull CMS (TODO).
+Also some basic play with styled-components,react-modal, react-leaflet and form validation using react hooks.
 Based on tutorial by [john-smilga](https://www.youtube.com/watch?v=ScDWrogElmo&t=7720s).

 [note to myself from the future: see 3 ways of using Context API]